bitcoineler/D/README.md

 Example D:// (Pointer **can** be changed, because the state can be updated):<br>``<img src="D://<OwnerBitcoinAddress>/<key>"``

-Please note the key should always be presented as URL encoded to the user.

 #### Overwrite D:// State
 New transactions with the same `key` from a sender overwrite the previous state.
 The Planaria API always outputs only the most current state.
 The owner/key combination prevents an unauthorised person from changing the state.